 - how long it will be before they take effect

-- Keep taking any medication your doctor prescribed for you.
+- Keep taking any medication your doctor has prescribed for you

-- Keep your house safe - get rid of pills, weapons etc that you could use to hurt yourself.
+- Keep your home safe – get rid of pills, weapons etc that you could use to hurt yourself

 Worried about someone else?

 Many people who self-harm will try to keep it a secret.
-Although there can be obvious signs, such as exposed cuts of burns, or attempts at overdosing, many signs are less obvious.
+Although there can be obvious signs, such as exposed cuts or burns, or attempts at overdosing, many signs are less obvious.

 They can include: